 Before you start using your diffuser around your dog, read this guide.
-These are the essential oils toxic to dogs.
+These are the essential oils toxic to dogs (and safe ones too).

-We use them for destressing, cleansing the air around us, and for a wide range of aroma therapeutic affects.
+In recent years, it’s become popular to use them for destressing, cleansing the air around us, and for a wide range of aroma therapeutic effects.
 Have you ever wondered if it is safe to use essential oil diffusers around your dog?
 This guide will tell you everything you need to know to keep your pet safe.

 For ultimate pet safety, I recommend consulting with your vet about all the questions you have about diffusing essential oils around your dog.